How to Spend a Magical 3 Days in Seville (2024)

 What to Expect at the Antiquarium

-✅ I love this small museum and absolutely think it’s worth visiting.
-There are eleven areas of remains including seven columned houses with mosaics, salting vats (very common in Roman ruins in this area) and streets.
-The best preserved is a house from the 5th century CE called Casa de la Columna.
+✅ There are eleven areas of remains including seven columned houses with mosaics, salting vats (very common in Roman ruins in this area) and streets.
+The best preserved is a house from the 5th century CE called Casa de la Columna

 ✅ The River Baetica flowed nearby during the Roman period, hence the fish-salting vats

-Bonus: Palacio de las Dueñas – if you have time and energy this palace is just a five minute walk from Las Setas.
+Bonus: Palacio de las Dueñas – if you have time and energy this gorgeous palace (photo below) is just a five minute walk from Las Setas.

 Moorish courtyard viewed through arch.
 Yellow building, green trees, one large palm tree